-The ELI is an English Only Zone, and the English-Only Policy is a very important of the ELI.
+The ELI is an English Only Zone, and the English-Only Policy is very important.
 English is the one, shared language in our diverse cultural community that we can all speak and understand.
 All staff and instructors work together to make sure that the ELI provides a positive English immersion experience, and you will always be encouraged and supported to speak English.